0Xiaohei0/LocalAIVtuber/README.md

 ## Installation
-1. Download the project as zip
+1. Download the project as zip from [releases](https://github.com/0Xiaohei0/LocalAIVtuber/releases)
 2. Extract and double click run.bat
 3. When you see this message, go to http://localhost:7860 to see web UI
 ```